-As Standard Issue Volume I showed us, climate change is not widely understood.
-Even more concerning, there’s real confusion around buildings and their profound impact on extreme weather, natural disasters, and the health and wellbeing of people.
+As Standard Issue Volume I showed us, there’s real confusion around buildings and their profound impact on the intersection of healthy places, healthy people, and healthy economies.

-We’ve got to start engaging wider audiences to convince the public of the reality of climate-related threats.
+We’ve learned that we have to start engaging wider audiences to convince the public of the reality of climate-related threats.
 We’ve got to illustrate the importance of small, everyday actions.
-And we’ve got to connect the dots between people and the planet they call home.
+And we’ve got to connect the dots between public health and the planet we call home.

 Changing public perception will take nothing less than a radical re-framing of our communication methods, particularly our heavy reliance on data and numbers to prove our cause.
 Scientific language and startling statistics have their place.
-But if we are ever to reverse the dangers of climate change, we’ve got to bring more humanity into our conversations.
+But if we are ever to reverse the dangers of climate change, we’ve got to bring more humanity and health centric arguments into our conversations.

-The way to reach people is through encouragement of small, gradual changes.
+This second Living Standard Report shows us that the way to reach people is through encouragement of small, gradual changes.
 It’s through meeting them where they are and finding the story inside of every statistic.
-It’s through baby steps.

 Standard Issue Volume II is intended to help you get started.
-Not only do we highlight new research of the general public, we’ve also included an Action Toolkit which provides new tactics for talking about these issues.
+Not only do we highlight new research from the general public, we’ve also included an Action Toolkit which provides a variety of tactics for talking about the world’s most pressing challenges.

-Individual efforts, and our collective efforts, will lead to giant leaps forward, where intention becomes action and action becomes lasting change.
+Individual and collective efforts will lead to giant leaps forward, where intention becomes action and action becomes lasting change.